mdamien/parlement-first-said/README.md

        * For `results14.jsonl`, you need to modify the `config/settings.py` with `cpc_14` as the database, same for `result13.jsonl`
        * For `result_senat.jsonl`, you need to switch to the `nossenateurs` branch and then export

+You also need:

+  - `deputes.json` that you can get with `wget nosdeputes.fr/deputes/json -O deputes.json`
+  - `senateurs.json` with `wget http://nossenateurs.fr/senateurs/json -O senateurs.json`

 Then you can do `python first_said.py`